suse-edge/suse-edge.github.io/docs/integrations/nvidia-slemicro.md

 ---
-sidebar_position: 8
-title: NVIDIA GPU's on SLE Micro
+title: Using NVIDIA GPU's on SLE Micro
 ---

 # Intro